 Despite its name, mp3DirectCut does more than just slicing up MP3s (although it does that very well).
 You can record directly into the program or work with existing audio files, and although there are no fancy options, all of the basics are covered.
 As well as simple track splitting, this compact audio editor also contains tools for normalising audio, increasing volume, and fading.

 mp3DirectCut also features a batching processing option that can be used to quickly apply the same settings and effects to entire folders full of files, which is handy for normalising a series of tracks, or increasing the volume of a set that were recorded at the same time.

 7. Acoustica Basic Edition

-A more advanced mastering tool, with effect layering
+A more advanced mastering audio editor, with effect layering

 Acoustica Basic Edition is a superb audio editor, and is particularly good at cleaning up old audio recordings from vinyl or cassettes by removing unwanted noise.

 Opting for the free version means missing out on options such as a multi-track editor and support for 7.1 surround sound, but you still get a lot to play with.
 It has a very professional look and feel, and the Effect Chain - an area where you can build up and play with a layered series of filters - is a particular highlight.